Have Happy Feet--Get A Pedicure

 Now is the time for the foot and ankle massage.
 This is one of the nicest parts of the pedicure, and the one that makes the feet feel so soft.
 This process should usually take 5-10 minutes and encompass the entire foot and ankle area, although the softening lotion is usually applied halfway up the shin and calf area, just like the scrub was.

-Once she completes the foot lotion and massage, it will be time for the hot towel application.
+Once the technician completes the foot lotion application and the massage, it will be time for the hot towel application.
 That part feels soooooo nice!
 It is a short step, like 5 minutes or less, but still wonderful.

 And finally, it is the time for the application of whatever nail color you choose.
 The nail tech will put a couple of toe separators on your feet, although not all people need them.
 I am one of those that do.
 Some women choose a color, others choose a French manicure—which looks really elegant if you have some function to go to and you want your toes to look nice—but the choice is ultimately yours.
 For my pedicure, I chose pink this time.
 I normally am not a pink person and I do not own any pink clothing, but I do like the color pink itself—just not how it looks against my skin.
 But it seems to work on my feet, so there you go.